Policy

 Body

-This policy outlines the entitlements and conditions for accessing the various leave types available to staff members.
-Leave entitlements are provided through the Enterprise Agreement; the Leave Entitlements Policy; and the relevant Legislation.
+This policy outlines the entitlements and conditions for accessing the various leave types available to employees.
+Leave entitlements are provided through the Enterprise Agreement; this policy; and the relevant Legislation.

 Leave - is also generally referred to as Absence in the Human Resources System (Workday).